BradyKoehler/blog-jekyll/_posts/2023-12-22-welcome-to-jekyll.markdown

 date:   2023-12-22 19:11:15 -0700
 categories: jekyll update
 ---
+# Welcome to my blog!
+This will likely be full of random thoughts and ramblings.

+You've been warned!

+---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: